21 January 2026 Insights

 Acoustic pig signallers operate on the principle of sound detection and can be used in any pipeline medium without the need for magnets or transmitters.
 Here is a breakdown of how they function:

-Sound Detection: Acoustic Pig Signallers monitor the acoustic emissions created by the vibrational and acoustic noise generated as a pig moves through a pipeline.
+Sound Detection: Acoustic Pig Signallers monitor the vibrational and acoustic noise generated as a pig moves through the pipeline.
+Each pig produces a characteristic acoustic signature and the device listens for these changes at the sensor location.

 Alert Activation: Once the device identifies the sound of a pig approaching, it will signal “Pig Approach.”
-Once the pig passes the detector and the sound level decreases to the required level, it will signal “Pig Passage.”
-This signal can be viewed remotely or in the control room.
+Once the pig passes the detector and the sound level drops below the threshold, it will signal “Pig Passage.”
+This indication can be viewed locally or remotely.

-System Reset: After a successful detection and alert, the signaller typically resets to its default state, readying itself for the next detection.
+System Reset: After a successful detection and alert, the signaller resets to its default state so it is ready for the next detection.